Developmental Delays

 If your child has a developmental delay, there’s a good chance that he or she may develop a neurodevelopmental disorder such as:

+Parents of children with these conditions almost universally report that their child was developmentally delayed.
 In addition, if your child has any of the following disorders, there’s a good chance that he or she may have experienced developmental delays.

-Regression of milestones:
+Regression of Milestones

+Research has shown that 88% of children with autism regressed into autism, meaning they weren’t born with it.
 Anecdotally, we know of many children who also regressed into ADD/ADHD and Sensory Processing Disorder, as well as of those who suddenly developed seizures, lost muscle tone, developed failure to thrive when they were progressing normally or whose head-circumference percentiles suddenly grew.

+Regression sometimes occurs within a few days of trauma or toxin exposure, but in many cases, it is spread out over a period of time.
 If your child has slowed down developmentally, such as now only speaking a few words when they had been speaking more words or has a loss of language or loss of gross motor skills, stop and think.
+If you’re a busy caregiver, you may not immediately notice regression until you go back and think about it, comparing your child to old photos, milestone charts and doctor’s reports.

 One of the best indicators of neurological damage is to look at your child’s eyes, which is what a doctor or neurologist will do if they suspect neurological injury.
+Are your child’s teaming (both looking in the same direction) or is one eye now slightly turned in a different direction than the other (strabismus)?
+Has your child’s smile suddenly become crooked, with one side up and the other down?

+If you answered yes to either of these two questions, your child may have experienced neurological injury, which a neurologist or chiropractic neurologist could help you confirm.
 If regression has occurred, think about what happened in the time period preceding the regression: Was there a head injury, toxin exposure, infection, surgery or medical intervention, even a routine one, that occurred?
+It may take you days, weeks, months or even years for you to pinpoint the likely cause or causes of your child’s regression.

+Understanding the root causes can help your practitioners know what to do to help your child achieve optimal health and regain lost language and motor skills.
 Typically, there is no one single cause that causes regression; instead, regression usually occurs after a “perfect storm” of events in which the total load of stressors has built up to the point that one last stressor is the “straw that breaks the camel’s back”.

 Another Way to Think About Developmental Delays

+Children with developmental delays almost always have retained primitive reflexes.
+These reflexes are inhibited during normal infant development, but in developmentally delayed children, they are retained.
 This is an indication and a giant red flag that your child’s brain and central nervous systems are not developing properly, usually due to birth trauma and/or toxins, usually heavy metals, that cause neurological damage.
+These children will often have:

 Children with developmental delays typically may also have issues such as: